bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+  The three things general-purpose operating system responsible for are:
+    1. managing resources like CPU, divers, keyboard, RAM ...
+    2. Establishing Userinterace
+    3. Execute and provinding services for application softwares.

 2. Describe the job of the Scheduler in the OS in general.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.